 Is it wise to use a home equity loan for debt consolidation?
 If you have a significant amount of debt, using a home equity loan to consolidate can seem like an appealing option.
 A home equity line of credit (HELOC) can help you simplify your debt repayment and even reduce how much you pay in interest.
 You’ll receive a lump sum payment you can use for a major purchase or for debt consolidation.

 However, HELOCs are not without their downsides.
 They put your home up as collateral, so it’s important to have a full understanding of this approach before signing up.
-Other options, such as shared equity agreements or mortgage refinancing can be a better alternative for some.
+Other options, such as home equity investments or mortgage refinancing can be a better alternative for some.

 How can I use a home equity loan to consolidate debt?